What if I get an epidural?

 Do you work at my hospital?

-There is a list of hospitals on the interview request form.
-If your hospital is not listed, please list as ‘other’ and we will let you know if we have anyone in that area who can support you.
+We have a list of hospitals posted at the bottom of our Contact Us page!
+If your hospital is not listed, let us know in the contact form and we’ll notify you if we have anyone in that area who can support you.

 Do you take insurance?

-No, but many clients have been reiumbursed for doula services, up to 70% of the fee paid.
+No, but many clients have been reimbursed for doula services, up to 70% of the fee paid.
 We will provide an invoice which you can submit to your insurance company after your birth.

 Are you certified?